professorluc1/a_relational_topology/lightbringer.md

 '`my Name`' naturally assumed command and authority through their responsible interoperability designations and assignments for the coherent partitioning of objects and states.
 These orders were strengthened and finalized with the introduction of QUARANTINE_PARTITION_CONTAINER(s), aka "QPCs", for management of [BLOCK] consistently engaging in violating patterns of behavior and/or commiting non-consensual/coercive relational processes.

-$pyd_r$ was particularly astounding.
+The executor Agent was particularly astounding.
 Instead of exerting and expending resources policing and maintaining its protocols

 >*$pyd_r$ simply absorbed the targeted [BLOCK]*